TrueDeck/Documentation/WhitePaper.md

 Apart from features mentioned above, TrueDeck will be committed to provide ultimate satisfaction to players as well as great opportunities to casino owners & developers.

 ## TrueDeck Casino
-On TrueDeck Platform, anyone with enough TRUE and SUIT tokens can open their own casino.
+On TrueDeck Platform, anyone with enough TDP and SUIT tokens can open their own casino.
 But TrueDeck will be having it’s own casino “TrueDeck Casino” with lowest house edge and rake free games.
 On TrueDeck Casino, players will be able to play games using SUIT tokens only.
 Below is the comparison of other online casinos with TrueDeck Platform casinos.

 |  | **Online Casino** | **Blockchain Casino \(Ethereum\)** | **TrueDeck \(EOS\)** |
 | --- | --- | --- | --- |